jhipster/generator-jhipster-nodejs/README.md

 # Greetings, nodejs Hipster!

-This project adds nodejs for your backend, **all pure typescript files generation, not JAVA REQUIREMENT AND CLASSES GENERATED!**, to the [JHipster](https://www.jhipster.tech/) application 😎.
+This project adds nodejs for your backend, **all typescript files generation, not JAVA!**, to the [JHipster](https://www.jhipster.tech/) application 😎.
 It is based on JHipster Blueprint 🔵, that is meant to be used in a JHipster application.

 > The generator applies this standard configuration for the nodeJS app: